 The square in a square quilt block can be a stand-alone quilt block or a unit in another quilt block.
-There are several methods to make this basic building quilt block, but I prefer this method for its ease in cutting and sewing.
-With this method there are some scraps, but you don’t need to handle bias edges which can easily stretch your quilt block out of shape.
+There are several different methods to make this basic building quilt block, but I prefer this method for its ease of cutting and sewing.
+With this method, there are some scraps, but you don’t need to handle bias edges on your finished square block, which can easily stretch your quilt block out of shape.

-Browse through more free quilt patterns on Create Whimsy.
+Browse through more free patterns on Create Whimsy.